 LIGHTNING IN LAGOS // National Stadium Lagos

 At a recent press conference, Fury suggested that the $50m Joshua allegedly snubbed when offered a fight by Wilder was enough to change the fortunes of a small country.
-This might have been far-fetched, and even by the standards of Nigeria’s wealth, circa. $2bn represents less than a percent of the outflow experience by Nigeria since the three boxers were born.
-And yet, if these Titans agreed to distribute to three causes – remediation (Delta), infrastructure (Middle Belt), and housing (Lagos) – it would send a deafening signal to Nigeria’s detractors.
+Far-fetched, maybe.
+However, if the Titans agreed to fight for and distribute revenues to three causes – remediation (Delta), infrastructure (Middle Belt), and housing (Lagos) – it would send a deafening signal to powerful detractors.

 For Nigerians, these days are troubling.
-The exhaustion of an army facing weaponised warpedness is well known.
-The country has been at best treading water for an election cycle, and still clings to the paused breath observance of oil price – priced in a foreign currency and determined by factors beyond its influence.
-Meanwhile, there is a vibrant demographic unparalleled in the world.
-Bursting with innovation and facing communal demoralisation that has led those with means to emigrate, and those without trapped by a daily battle to survive.
+The utter exhaustion of its army that facing weaponised warpedness is well known.
+The country has been at best treading water for an election cycle, and still clings to the paused-breath-observance of oil prices determined by factors beyond its influence.

-In mobilising efforts around an idea, this September, Fury, Wilder, and, especially, Joshua have the opportunity to draw a line in the sand of Nigeria’s plight and international derision.
-Their combined presence has the potential to galvanize a country, and bottle the transformational power in a three-act rendition of a sport that traces its origin to Sumer.
+In mobilising efforts around an idea, this September, Fury, Wilder, and, especially, Joshua have the opportunity to draw a line in the sand of Nigeria’s derision.
+Their combined presence can galvanise a country with unparalleled demographic, and bottle the transformational power in a three-act rendition of a sport that traces its origin to Sumer.

-Rainstorm in Rivers; Thunder in J-Town; Lightning in Lagos – is more than belts.
-It is more than broadcasting contracts coordinated by the old guard of Warren, Finkle, and Hearns – it is the intrinsic destiny of the Titans.
-It is the helmet that’s been bobbing in their peripheral vision all their lives.
-They are warriors, sportsmen, fathers in their own right.
-Now the world’s eyes are upon them, and it is time for them to raise their sight.
+Rainstorm in Rivers; Thunder in J-Town; Lightning in Lagos is more than belts.
+It is more than broadcasting contracts coordinated by the old guard.
+It is the helmet that has been bobbing in their peripheral vision all their lives.
+They are sportsmen, warriors, fathers in their own right.
+Now the world’s eyes are on them, and it is time to raise vision.